- Accordion

 requiredanddisabledstates

-Increment/decrement buttons adjust the value by the step amount, respecting min and max bounds.
+Increment/decrement buttons are the only way to change the value.
+They adjust by the step amount, respecting min and max bounds.
 When the value is null (placeholder state), pressing increment sets the value to min rather than min + step.

 Placeholder display shows custom text when value is null, useful for "Any" or "None" states.